dracula/tofi/INSTALL.md

 #### Activating theme

-1. Select your preferred style for your menu launcher by running `style=dmenu` or `style=rofi`.
+1. Select your preferred theme between `dmenu` or `rofi`.
-2. Run `mv $style-config ~/.config/tofi/config`.
+2. Move the configuration of the selected theme to `~/.config/tofi/config`.
+For example for `dmenu` run `cp themes/dmenu ~/.config/tofi/config`.
-3. Check the style is set properly by running `tofi-run`.
+3. Check the theme was properly selected by executing `tofi-run`.